 |The Voynich Manuscript depicts the stages of spinning from distaff to finished spindle.|

 The women in the Voynich manuscript are depicted carrying implements that would not appear to belong in a watery cave.
 Two are from spinning: a drop spindle and a distaff.
-However, within the context of a ritual revolving around Hulda, this makes perfect sense.
+However, within the context of a ritual revolving around a deity associated with these arts, it makes perfect sense.

 There are many old beliefs assigning powerful significance to the drop spindle.
 Svetlana Zhulnickova relates the following ritual: